 - Add tags to filter searches;

-- See the reading of kanji names;
+- See reading kanji names;

 - Know the JLPT level of a word or kanji;

 Just using tags makes it possible to learn anything using jisho.
-See you can see a complete list of jisho tags accessing this page.
+See can see a complete list of jisho tags accessing this page.